-A thunderstorm is formed from a combination of moisture, rapidly rising, warm air, or a force capable of lifting air, such as the meeting of a warm and cold front, a sea breeze, or a mountain.
-Thunderstorms can produce tornadoes, large hail and heavy rain which can cause flash flooding.
+A thunderstorm is formed when a combination of moisture, rapidly rising, warm air, or a force capable of lifting air, meets warm and cold front, a sea breeze, or a mountain.
+Thunderstorms can produce tornadoes, large hail, and heavy rain which can cause flash flooding.
 The National Weather Service considers a thunderstorm as severe if it develops 3⁄4 inch hail or 58 mph winds.
 Straight line winds during thunderstorms can exceed 100 miles per hour and are responsible for wind damage associated with thunderstorms.
 One type of straight-line wind, the downburst, can cause damage equivalent to a strong tornado and can be extremely dangerous to aviation.